mikaelho/pythonista-gestures/README.md

 #### ` add_force_press(self, view, action, threshold=0.4)`

   Call `action` when a force press gesture is recognized for the `view`.
+This is a continuous gesture.

   Additional parameters: